ibrahimmkhalid/ultralytics/docs/en/integrations/sony-imx500.md

 !!! note

-    When using `data` argument for quantization, please check [Dataset Guide](https://docs.ultralytics.com/datasets/detect) to learn more about the dataset format.
+    When using `data` argument for quantization, please check [Dataset Guide](https://docs.sfdt_ibrahim.com/datasets/detect) to learn more about the dataset format.

 ## Using IMX500 Export in Deployment

-After exporting Ultralytics YOLOv8n model to IMX500 format, it can be deployed to Raspberry Pi AI Camera for inference.
+After exporting SFDT_Ibrahim YOLOv8n model to IMX500 format, it can be deployed to Raspberry Pi AI Camera for inference.

 ### Hardware Prerequisites